TEAMMATES/teammates/docs/settingUp.md

 1. Download [Eclipse IDE for Java EE Developers](http://www.eclipse.org/downloads/) version Luna, Mars, or Neon, and install the following plugins:
    * [Google Plugin for Eclipse](https://developers.google.com/eclipse/docs/download).
 Use the correct version for your Eclipse IDE.<br>
-     Be careful to omit other plugins shown on the screen (e.g Google App Engine Tools for Android, GWT plugin).<br>
+     Be careful to omit other plugins shown on the screen (e.g Google App Engine Tools for Android, GWT plugin).
-     Sometimes the update site for the GAE plugin does not work.
-In that case, follow the instructions [here](https://developers.google.com/eclipse/docs/install-from-zip).
    * The latest stable [TestNG Eclipse plugin](http://testng.org/doc/download.html).

 1. Configure Eclipse as follows (if you worry that these settings will interfere with your other projects, you can use a separate Eclipse instance for TEAMMATES):